wokstok/ingressintel/README.md

 Please see the [issues](https://github.com/wokstok/ingressintel/issues) section to report any bugs or feature requests and to see the list of known issues.

-For more information about the project have a look at the [wiki](https://github.com/wokstok/ingressintel/wiki)
+For more information about the project have a look at the [wiki](https://github.com/wokstok/ingressintel/wiki) section.

 ## Licence